ryanmrichard/ForceManII/README.md

 //e.g. Amber99, include its header file
 //#include <ForceFields/amber99.hpp>

-double my_fxn(){
+void my_fxn(){
-    //Conversions are optional, default values exist, skip this if you are
+    //Conversions are optional, default values exist, skip this call if you are
-    //using a force field that ships with FManII FManII::ForceField my_ff=FManII::parse_file
+    //using a force field that ships with FManII and replace all instances of
+    //my_ff with FManII::amber99
+    FManII::ForceField my_ff=FManII::parse_file
     (
         std::move(std::istream("path/to/.prm/file")),